Typically, a policy is formulated as follows:

 (1)Users who have triggered an intruder lockout can sign into Hitachi ID Password Manager with other types of credentials, such as a hardware token or by answering personal questions and can then clear the intruder lockout on their own account.

-It should be noted that Hitachi ID Management Suite differentiates between different types of "locks," and Password Manager only allows users to clear intruder lockouts:
+It should be noted that Hitachi ID Identity and Access Management Suite differentiates between different types of "locks," and Password Manager only allows users to clear intruder lockouts:

 - Intruder lockouts: are triggered by repeated attempts